 #18 The Eiffel Tower is NOT in the centre of Paris

 Many people make the mistake of thinking that the Eiffel Tower is in the heart of the city, in the midst of all the other Parisian attractions.
 Instead, the Eiffel Tower is surrounded by empty space (the Champ de Mars and Jardins du Trocadero).

 La Tour Eiffel, as it is so-called, is in the Western side of Paris and not anywhere close to Notre Dame, Montmartre, or Le Marais.
 If you’re looking for the very heart of the city, then you should be looking towards Île de la Cité, the larger of the two natural islands on the River Seine where you’ll find the likes of Sainte Chapelle and Hôtel Dieu de Paris.

 #19 The Eiffel Tower does not provide the best view of the French Capital

 And while we’re talking about the Eiffel Tower (or Tour Eiffel as it is so-called in Frenc), make note of the fact that the Eiffel Tower probably provides the most disappointing view in Paris!
-If you’re looking for a gorgeous view, then I highly recommend skipping out on the Iron Lady and instead, heading to the Arc de Triomphe.
+If you’re looking for a gorgeous view, then one of the best Paris travel tips which I highly recommend is to skip out on the Iron Lady and instead, head to the Arc de Triomphe.